 1. Nikon D5600

 And that brings me to the Nikon D5600, the top DSLR in this ranking, and – I believe – the best entry-level DSLR available today.
-When I reviewed the D5600 earlier this year, I wrote: “in many ways, it is the perfect option for people who just want an advanced camera that gets out of their way.”
+When I reviewed the D5600 last year, I wrote: “in many ways, it is the perfect option for people who just want an advanced camera that gets out of their way.”

 That holds true now.
 The D5600 doesn’t have the extensive control layout of the Pentax K-70, so it takes a bit more time to set some options like exposure compensation in Manual mode, Auto ISO minimum shutter speed, and focus point modes.
 If you need two dials or advanced weather sealing, get the K-70.